 Taking a cruise around Australia, New Zealand or any of the many beautiful islands of Polynesia are popular bucket-list voyages.
 With so many bustling port cities, beautiful beaches and iconic landmarks to experience, a cruise is the ideal way to explore Australasia.

-Home to Aboriginal culture which stretches back thousands of years, this continent is a varied landscape – from harsh deserts and snow-capped mountains to dense rainforests and busy cities.
-Each region offers a different personality to match its inhabitants – both native and visiting!
+Australia and New Zealand are home to native cultures, with Aboriginal culture in Australia and Maori in New Zealand - both which stretch back thousands of years.
+This continent is a varied landscape – from harsh deserts and snow-capped mountains to dense rainforests and busy cities.
+Each region has different exceptional sights to offer visitors.

 The popular nations of Australia and New Zealand offer adventure and up-close encounters with the fascinating endemic local wildlife, such as kangaroos, wallabies, quokkas, potoroos, koalas, Tasmanian devils and even penguins!